 Photo by Experience Grand Rapids

-Head east on Wealthy and you'll run into The Plant Parlor, a plant nursery filled with greenery and friendly staff.
-Wax Poetic Candle Bar in Eastown is the place to go for custom-made candles, lotions, soaps, and more.
+Follow Cherry Street to Lake Drive and spend some time at Argos Books, a favorite local source for used books and comics since 1975.
+Wax Poetic Candle Bar, just down the street, is the place to go for custom-made candles, lotions, soaps, and more.
 You can also book a reservation to make your very own candle, or purchase a candle making kit to dive into at home.
+Another three-minute walk will take you to Sticky Fingers, the candy store of your dreams.
+Close by is Global Infusion, where you can browse a wide assortment of loose leaf teas and handcrafted goods.

 Stop in to Pink Lemonade on your trip to Gaslight Village to browse the fun, vibrant products.